 In preparation for my trip to Turkey next year I thought I better do some research at the awesome things I’m going to find there.
-I discovered that there are 10 UNESCO world heritage sites, behind only China, India and Iran in all the countries in Asia.
-So check out the 10 sites we all need to try to tick off when we venture to this very awesome country, where Europe meets Asia:
+I discovered that there are 10 UNESCO world heritage sites in Turkey, behind only China, India and Iran in all the countries in Asia.

 Goreme, is a town in the Cappadocia region, bang in the centre of Turkey.
 The whole place is jam-packed full of moon-like landscape, underground cities, cave churches and houses carved in the rocks.

 Great Mosque and Hospital of Divrigi:

 A medieval hospital and ornate mosque carved from stone, over 700 years old and still standing strong.
 You’ve got to venture all the way over to Eastern Turkey to see this masterpiece, but it’s worth the journey!